 This is my first working practical wind turbine.
 I really love green projects and renewable energy stuff.
-Last year I 've made a small modification on an old PC fan to convert it into a small wind turbine.
+Last year I 've made a small modification on an old PC fan to convert it into a small wind turbine DE.
 It had enough output power to light an LED.
 It was a huge project for me at that time because I 've always wanted so much to get even little power from wind.

 The huge number of people on instructables who successfully built different sizes and shapes of practically working wind turbines has motivated me to build my own next level wind turbine to have higher scale of power output.

 TurbineOne is my first practical power generating wind turbine DE.

 I named it TurbineOne because I intend to build many other turbines.

 I 'll explain how I built it in the next steps.

 I know, when it comes to technical appeal ,engineering calculations or technology practices TurbineOne is not very awesome.

 Believe me, I'm not so handy when it comes to mechanics and using power tools.

 Please make good comments and productive criticism.

 Thank you for spending time reading my instructable.